yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. For the ida:Tenant enter the domain of the Azure Active Directory B2C you created such as 'contosoeventsb2cSUFFIX.onmicrosoft.com'.
+1. For the ida:Tenant enter the domain of the Azure Active Directory B2C you created such as 'contosoeventsb2cSUFFIX.onmicrosoft.com'

-2. For the ida:ClientId enter the Application ID generated for your B2C application created in the previous task.
+2. For the ida:ClientId enter the Application ID generated for your B2C application created in the previous task

-3. For the ida:SignUpPolicyId enter the name of the sign-up policy you created in the tenant (e.g., B2C\_1\_signup).
+3. For the ida:SignUpPolicyId enter the name of the sign-up policy you created in the tenant (e.g., B2C\_1\_signup)

-4. For the ida:SignInPolicyId enter the name of the sign in policy you created in the tenant (e.g., B2C\_1\_signin).
+4. For the ida:SignInPolicyId enter the name of the sign in policy you created in the tenant (e.g., B2C\_1\_signin)

-5. For the ida:UserProfilePolicyId enter the name of the profile editing policy you created in the tenant (e.g., B2C\_1\_profileedit).
+5. For the ida:UserProfilePolicyId enter the name of the profile editing policy you created in the tenant (e.g., B2C\_1\_profileedit)

 #### Exit criteria:

--  You will have set all the required settings.
+-  You will have set all the required settings

 ### Task 3: Add security features to the web application